malex1106/ai_framework/README.md

 ```

 This command will create a random categorized data with 2 features and 10 samples. (for id3)
 The visualisation currently only works with 2 features.
+The id3 algoritm can create a decision tree only in the case of binary classified data.

 ## Training